Software & Services Terms and Conditions

 9.1.
 Termination by LeadingReach.
 This Agreement and any subscription created hereunder may be terminated by LeadingReach (i) if Customer fails to make any payments due hereunder within fifteen (15) days of the due date; (ii) on thirty (30) days written notice to Customer if Customer fails to perform any other material obligation required of it hereunder, and such failure is not cured within such thirty (30) day period; or (iii) if Customer files a petition for bankruptcy or insolvency, has an involuntary petition filed against it, commences an action providing for relief under bankruptcy laws, files for the appointment of a receiver, or is adjudicated a bankrupt concern.

 9.2.
 Termination by Customer.
-This Agreement may be terminated by Customer on thirty (30) days written notice to LeadingReach.
-Any fees paid to LeadingReach will not be prorated and/or refunded.
+This Agreement may be terminated by Customer on thirty (30) days written notice to [email protected] All subscription fees incurred within the thirty (30) day notice period will be due to LeadingReach.
+All fees paid to LeadingReach will not be refunded.

 9.3.
 Termination.
 Upon termination of this Agreement, Customer shall no longer access the Software and Customer shall not circumvent any security mechanisms contained therein.